Part One of Seven Easy Principles to Becoming a Master Designer.

 Rules about Using Fonts:

 Ok, “master designer” might be a bit of a stretch – but you can at least become a “proficient designer” by following 7 easy principles.
 This will be the shortest, most informative series of blog posts you’ve ever read on how to become a better designer.
-Please note: these principles CAN be broken… these are not laws, they’re just general guides that I typically follow when putting together a design.
+Please note: these principles CAN be broken… these are not laws, they’re just general guides that all of us designers at Cleveland design firm, Go Media, typically follow when putting together a design.

 Follow these simple design principles and you’ll be on your way to artistic excellence.